More Information About Vermont’s Aboveground Storage Tank Regulations

 Vermont law requires the removal of a fuel oil tank, fill pipe and vent if the heating system is converted to natural gas.
 A property owner that fails to comply may be liable for any spill.
 In all other instances, the tank and piping must be removed if it is out-of-service for more than one year.
 Under no circumstance may a disconnected fill pipe be left in place.

 If a tank is unsafe to fill, it may be red-tagged and placed out of service.
 Red tagging a tank will indicate that the tank is not in compliance and poses a risk of leaking or spilling.
 A fuel dealer is prohibited from filling a red-tagged tank.
-The Vermont Agency of Natural Resources maintains an online database of red-tagged tanks.
+The Vermont Agency of Natural Resources maintains an of red-tagged tanks.

 Help for Tank Repair or Replacement